Aatmaj9/Neural-Networks/Basic Components of NN/Activation Functions/Activation Functions.md

 **Step 5: Interpretation of the Output**
 The result of applying the Softmax function to the logits is a probability distribution.
 Each element represents the probability that the input data belongs to a particular class.

+**Advantages of the Softmax Function**

+1. Probability Distribution: Softmax produces output values that can be interpreted as probabilities that provides a clear way to measure the confidence of a model in its predictions.

+2. Differentiability: Softmax function is differentiable, hence, we can integrate into the backpropagation algorithm used to train neural networks.
+This ensures that model parameters can be updated effectively using gradient descent.

+3. Normalized Output: Softmax ensures that the sum of the output probabilities equals 1.
+This allows the results to be interpreted in a probabilistic manner, where the class with the highest probability is the model's prediction.

+**Drawbacks of the Softmax Function**

+1. Large disparities in logits can dominate the output, making Softmax sensitive to outliers and noisy data.

+2. Small probabilities can cause very small gradients during backpropagation, slowing down learning.

+3. Softmax may assign high probabilities to incorrect classes, leading to overly confident predictions.

+4. Requires exponentiation and normalization, making it computationally expensive for large datasets or many classes.

+5. Not suited for multi-label tasks, where an instance can belong to multiple classes.

 ### 2. Softplus Function

 Softplus function is a smooth approximation of the ReLU function, defined mathematically as: